-Top 10 list of important, easy to understand facts for patients about stem cell treatments
+Updated for 2016.
+Top 10 list of important, easy to understand facts for patients about stem cell clinic treatments.

 For better or worse, I am in the unique position of being a stem cell scientist and also a former cancer patient.
 Looking on the bright side this gives me a unique perspective on things compared to many of my colleagues.